 If you need a valuation, ask us for an offer.
 We can give you a fixed-price offer for making a valuation, consisting of a written valuation report and a meeting with one of our lawyers.
 The valuation report is explained in detail in the meeting.

 Fair values are seldom used in generational handover.
 The tax administration has issued instructions on valuation in cases of generational handover.
 If the company’s shares have been used for trading, the value can be tied to realized sales.
 It is often the case that the company’s shares have not been traded enough to determine their value on the basis of trading.
 The following discusses the matter based on the tax administration’s instructions.

 According to the tax administration’s instructions, the balance-sheet value is obtained by subtracting the company’s liabilities from the company’s total assets.
 Assets and liabilities are calculated using the balance sheet for the latest full financial year.
 Significant changes after the end of the financial year must be taken into account.
 In other words, balance-sheet value is determined very much on the basis of the company’s balance sheet.

-According to the tax administration’s instructions, capitalised income value is derived from the previous three years’ profit and loss account average, capitalised with a 15% interest rate.
+According to the tax administration’s instructions, capitalized income value is derived from the average of the previous three years’ profits and losses, capitalized with a 15% interest rate.

-If the capitalised income value, calculated according to the tax administration’s instructions, is higher than the balance-sheet value calculated according to the tax administration’s instructions, the company’s fair value according to the tax administration’s instructions is the average of the capitalised income value and the balance-sheet value.
-If the company’s balance-sheet value is higher than the company’s capitalised income value, the balance-sheet value is considered to be the company’s value.
+If the capitalized income value, calculated according to the tax administration’s instructions, is higher than the balance-sheet value calculated according to the tax administration’s instructions, the company’s fair value according to the tax administration’s instructions is the average of the capitalized income value and the balance-sheet value.
+If the company’s balance-sheet value is higher than the company’s capitalized income value, the balance-sheet value is considered to be the company’s value.